robwoodgate/nuts/xx.md

 - Derived private key: `k = (p + rᵢ) mod n`

 > [!NOTE]
-> The shared secret is unique to each receiver public key (`P`), making it the primary blinding factor.
-The slot index adds additional uniqueness to ensure that if the same receiver public key appears more than once (eg: as a locking AND refund key), it is blinded uniquely.
->
 > If the receiver public key (`P`) was Schnorr derived (eg: Nostr), calculate both standard and negated candidates and choose the one that generates the expected blinded public key, `P'`
 >
 > - Standard derivation: `k = (p + rᵢ) mod n`
 > - Negated derivation: `k = (-p + rᵢ) mod n`

+> [!NOTE]
+> The shared secret is generated per receiver public key (`P`), making it the primary blinding factor.
+The slot index adds additional uniqueness to ensure that if the same receiver public key appears more than once (eg: as a locking AND refund key), it is blinded uniquely.

 ## Proof Object Extension